P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 - [ ] Q.11
 ### Enlist various charts in Excel.
 Describe its function, advantage and applications. **6M**

+> **1. Column/Bar Chart**

+-   **Function:** Compares values across different categories.
+A column chart displays data vertically, while a bar chart shows it horizontally.

+-   **Advantage:** Very easy to read and effective for comparing items side-by-side.

+-   **Applications:** Comparing sales figures between different products, showing student marks, or comparing population data for various countries.

+> **2. Line Chart**

+-   **Function:** Shows trends over time or continuous data.
+Each line connects a series of data points, making it easy to see how a value changes.

+-   **Advantage:** Excellent for spotting patterns, trends, and fluctuations over a period.

+-   **Applications:** Tracking stock prices, showing website traffic over a year, or monitoring temperature changes over a day.

+> **3. Pie Chart**

+-   **Function:** Represents parts of a whole.
+Each slice of the pie shows the proportion of a category to the total.

+-   **Advantage:** Simple and effective for showing a percentage breakdown of a single data set.

+-   **Applications:** Showing market share percentages, the breakdown of a household budget, or a company's sales by region.

+> **4. Scatter Plot**

+-   **Function:** Shows the relationship between two sets of numerical data.
+It uses a series of dots to represent data points.

+-   **Advantage:** Useful for identifying correlations, trends, or clusters in data.

+-   **Applications:** Analyzing the relationship between advertising spend and sales, or comparing a student's study hours to their exam scores.
 ***

 - [ ] Q.12